codemariner/tconf/README.md

     // ...
 } = process.env;
 ```
-As configuration becomes more complex, this flat structure becomes combersome to deal with and to reason about.
-To combat this, developers will organize their configuration into a heirarchal structure.
-Having to map from a flat list of env vars into a desired shape, performing type coercion from env var strings, and executing validation is often an excerise left for the developer.
+As configuration becomes more complex, this flat structure becomes cumbersome to deal with and to reason about.
+To combat this, developers will organize their configuration into a hierarchical structure.
+Having to map from a flat list of env vars into a desired shape, performing type coercion from env var strings, and executing validation is often an exercise left for the developer.
 For example, a desired end state for your configuration might look like:
 ```typescript
 api: {
   baseUrl: string